 Given that tooth decay is more of a risk during pregnancy, gingivitis becomes more of a possibility.

 That means preventing gingivitis from sprouting up is crucial for your own future health.
-Gingivitis causes further tooth decay, and can create infections in your mouth.
+Gingivitis causes further tooth decay and can create infections in your mouth.
 Without any debate, you must go to the dentist to keep from developing gingivitis while pregnant.

 Can I Use Local Anesthetics While Pregnant?

-If you are put under local anesthetics, it’s most likely for a filling, a root canal, or other common dental procedure.
+If you are put under local anaesthetics, it’s most likely for a filling, a root canal, or other common dental procedure.
 The compounds used, such as lidocaine, are perfectly safe for mothers and unborn children.

 Can I Use Dental Medications While Pregnant?

 Most medications you will use for dental treatments are safe for pregnant mothers.